 Better yet, English-only anime fans who desire to read ahead of the anime can dive right in by picking up the English Volumes 5 through 7.
 Start by reading Chapter 55.
 The manga is available digitally via Apple Books, comiXology (currently on sale half off), Google Play, Kindle, Kobo, MyAnimeList, and nook.

-Vinland Saga Season 2 release date: Rumors claim NOT 2020 due to Attack On Titan S4
+Vinland Saga Season 2 release date: Attack On Titan S4 rumors debunked

 As of the last update, Kodansha, WIT Studio, or any company related to the production of the anime has not officially confirmed the Vinland Saga Season 2 release date.
 Nor has the production of a sequel been announced.